Table of Contents

 - AIDS (CDC Category C).
 When the CD4+ T-cell level drops below 200 cells/mm3 of blood, the person is said to have AIDS.

 Because HIV infection is an infectious disease, it is important to understand how HIV-1 integrates itself into a person’s immune system and how immunity plays a role in the course of HIV disease.

-- In this first step, the GP120 and GP41 glycoproteins of HIV bind with the host’s uninfected CD4+ receptor and chemokine coreceptors, usually CCR5, which results in fusion of HIV with the CD4+ T-cell membrane.
+- In this first step, the GP120 and GP41 glycoproteins of HIV bind with the host’s uninfected CD4+ receptor and chemokine coreceptors, usually CCR5, which results in the fusion of HIV with the CD4+ T-cell membrane.

 - The contents of HIV’s viral core are emptied into the CD4+ T cell.

 - DNA synthesis.
-HIV changes in genetic material from RNA to DNA through action of reverse transcriptase, resulting in double-stranded DNA that carries instruction for viral replication.
+HIV changes in genetic material from RNA to DNA through the action of reverse transcriptase, resulting in double-stranded DNA that carries instruction for viral replication.

-- New viral DNA enters the nucleus of the CD4+ T cell and through action of integrase is blended with the DNA of the CD4+ T cell, resulting in permanent, lifelong infection.
+- New viral DNA enters the nucleus of the CD4+ T cell and through the action of integrase is blended with the DNA of the CD4+ T cell, resulting in permanent, lifelong infection.

 - When the CD4+ T cell is activated, the double-stranded DNA forms single-stranded messenger RNA, which builds new viruses.